The Importance of Stakeholder Engagement in Quality Improvement

 d.
 Encouraging participation in quality improvement initiatives: Institutions can actively involve stakeholders in quality improvement initiatives by inviting their participation in committees, working groups, and decision-making processes.
 This involvement empowers stakeholders and strengthens their commitment to quality improvements.

 e.
 Recognising and celebrating stakeholder contributions and achievements: Recognising and celebrating the contributions and achievements of stakeholders is essential for fostering a positive and inclusive culture.
-Institutions can acknowledge the efforts of individuals and groups through awards, certificates, public recognition, and appreciation events.
+Institutions can acknowledge the efforts of individuals and groups through awards, certificates, public recognition, and appreciation events. - Implementing a Coaching and Mentoring Culture:

 a.
 Defining a coaching and mentoring culture and its significance in quality improvement: A coaching and mentoring culture emphasises continuous learning, growth, and support within the institution.
 It encourages the exchange of knowledge, fosters professional development, and strengthens relationships among stakeholders.